garychou/postindustrial/docs/year-5.md

 **G:** I think the reason these milestones are effective is because they aren’t really about presenting work to us, the instructors.
 They’re presenting to other people and normalizing this external engagement as part of their process.

-> A regular diet of discomfort is key to maintaining momentum.
+<Quote2 cite="Gary">A regular diet of discomfort is key to maintaining momentum.</Quote2>

 You have to engineer that into your process.
 Because, at some point as the students become more comfortable with us, we’re no longer a motivational threat.